 This is a satellite event of “Deep Dive: the exhibit” an art exhibit at San Juan Islands Museum of Art which uses art as a voice to illustrate the beauty and the challenges of the Salish Sea.
 The exhibit is open from June 14 to September 15, 2019.
 “Deep Dive: the documentaries” showcases current documentaries about issues unique to the Salish Sea so that each person can decide for themselves how to protect what they love.
 Speakers are all associated with the making of the films or the art.

-Charge: $25, lunch ordered separately in advance.
+The event is pay as you can (suggested $25), with a $10 lunch ordered separately in advance.
 Register via San Juan Islands Museum of Art website.

 Imagine South Beach on the West Side of San Juan Island during the summer of 2018.
 A large group of whale people stood around a picnic table loaded with good food.
 There was no fire because the air was already filled with smoke and the mood was a bit subdued.
 Tahlequah, the Southern Resident Killer Whale, had just let her baby go after carrying her around for 17 days in a grief procession watched by the entire world.
 She was on TV every day and people were touched by her apparent emotions so like our own.
 Then little J50 (aka Scarlet) appeared to be ailing and the summer filled itself with the realization that these whales are impacted by man-made stressors only we can fix.
 Giles, a marine scientist with Wild Orca, Karin Roemers-Kleven, a whale advocate and Snow Seychelle, a free diver with PNWProtectors, talked about how they could help educate more people about the plight of these iconic whales.
 The idea unfolded to let art be a voice for change and educate people about the ecosystem and the plight of the whales through a multidimensional experience in the renowned San Juan Islands Museum of Art.